gaehlerm/SoftwareEngineering/README.md

 The first half of the books seems more or less ok, the second half needs some serious reworking.

 Things to write:
--	Figure out how to use Copilot.
-That's what the guy from Pearson wants.
+-	If anyone is an expert on Copilot and has ideas how to integrate it into this book, let me know.
 -	What is architecture?
 Or leave this chapter away all together?
 Read book "Fundamentals of Software Architecture"?
 -	Domain driven design -> reread the book.
 What in the book is about DDD and what are other topics like destillation?
 DDD distilled may help to get the essence.
 -	Write some more about everything.
 Some chapters are really short.